 Palantir is spying on the entire world and mining data about everything and everyone so our A.I. overlords will have plenty to work with in the near future.

 WeWork basically charges a thousand bucks a month to use their couches and coffee makers.

 Stripe does mobile payment processing so break-dancers on the train can hit you up for cash even though you don't carry any.

 And then we see JUUL at number 7 on the list, valued at $15 billion.

-Before I get off on a tangent, let me briefly interrupt myself to mention that we sell JUUL products on our lovely website, along with a fantastic variety of e-juice. 🙂
+Before I get off on a tangent, let me briefly interrupt myself to mention that you can refill JUUL pods yourself with the wide variety of fantastic salted ejuice we we sell on our lovely website. 🙂

 Most of the companies on this list have faced significant pushback from regulations as well as the major players in the industry they've uprooted.
 But for every hotel owner and cabdriver losing sleep over new disruptive technology forcing them to compete or fall into obscurity, there are ten thousand or so who think it's just fine by them.